 A comprehensive team

-Children’s Hospitals and Clinics of Minnesota is home to one of the most comprehensive pediatric neuroscience programs you’ll find anywhere — and we’re growing every day.
+Children’s Minnesota is home to one of the most comprehensive pediatric neuroscience programs you’ll find anywhere — and we’re growing every day.
 The depth and breadth of the expertise here is truly remarkable.
 And with so many specialists under one roof, there’s always innovation in the air.Here are just a few of the dedicated professionals you’ll find working together at Children’s pediatric neuroscience center:

 - Pediatric neurologists are physicians with advanced training in treating kids’ brain nervous system and muscle conditions.